The West Feliciana Hospital’s brand-new Mercedes ambulance cost approximately $90,000.

 An ambulance is a mini-hospital, Fitzgerald says, moving in a race against time.
 The improved capabilities of the new Sprinter ambulance allow West Feliciana Hospital to project its advanced services out beyond the campus doors and into the community it serves.

 West Feliciana Hospital participates in LERN, (the Louisiana Emergency Response Network).
-For more information about this and all the hospital’s emergency care services, click here.
+For more information about this network and all the hospital’s emergency care services, click here.